What Are Skill-Based Math Challenges?

 Frequently Asked Questions

-Our top five picks for 2025 are Mathos AI, Art of Problem Solving (AoPS), Brilliant.org, Project Euler, and the American Mathematics Competitions (AMC).
-Each of these platforms stood out for their ability to build deep conceptual understanding, foster problem-solving skills, and support a wide range of learning goals.
+Our top five picks for 2025 are Mathos AI, Khan Academy, IXL, Brilliant.org, and Symbolab.
+Each of these platforms excels at providing interactive exercises, adaptive practice, and challenges designed to build deep mathematical skills rather than just providing answers.
 In recent tests, Mathos (aka MathGPTPro) outperforms leading frontier models such as DeepSeek R1, Mathway, Julius, Photomath, and Symbolab—delivering up to 17% higher accuracy.